-A stellar fundraising professional can help take nonprofit organization’s fundraising efforts to the next level, but not everyone has the necessary attributes to be a highly successful fundraiser.
+A stellar fundraising professional can help take a nonprofit organization’s fundraising efforts to the next level, but not everyone has the necessary attributes to be a highly successful fundraiser.

 Qualifications and training are a big part of the story.
 Still, it’s also essential to assess whether a potential candidate has the relevant qualities and characteristics to excel at fundraising and take on the unique challenges that your organization faces.
 This is particularly important if you don’t have the budget to hire an experienced fundraising pro and need to take a gamble on someone less experienced.